ikt32/GTAVManualTransmission/doc/README.md

 * **DashHook**: Install as instructed by the mod page.
 * **Dismemberment**: Place `DismembermentASI.asi` in your GTA V folder.
-It is used by the custom first person vehicle camera.
+It is used by the custom first person vehicle camera to hide the player head.

 ### Additional steps for wheel users